prajnamort/bill_aggregator/Readme.md

 ### 3. Run the program

-All set!
+All set!!!

-Now you can run the program:
+Now run the program:

 ```bash
 ./main.py -c <config.yaml> -d <bills_directory>
 ```

-The result file is in your `<bills_directory>`, Enjoy!
+The result file has been put into your `<bills_directory>`, Enjoy it!